skills.sh: The Open Directory That Turns AI Agents Into Specialists

 Without skills, every conversation with an AI agent starts from zero.
 You explain your testing strategy, your commit conventions, your deployment process - every single time.
 Skills encode that knowledge once and make it available permanently.
 The agent stops guessing and starts following your playbook.

 This is not a theoretical benefit.
-The numbers on skills.sh tell the story: over 90,000 total installs across the ecosystem, with the top skills each seeing tens of thousands of downloads.
-Developers are actively adopting this pattern because it delivers measurable improvements in agent output quality.
+The numbers on skills.sh tell the story: over 90,000 total installs across the ecosystem, with the top skills each seeing tens of thousands of downloads, indicating active developer adoption of the pattern.
+Whether installs translate directly into measurable output-quality improvements depends on the specific skill and use case.

 19 Agents, One Skill Format